Gydetti/website-virtualcounsel/docs/building/onboarding/README.md

 ### globals.css: Fallbacks & SSR Safety
 - `app/globals.css` defines default CSS variables for all theme tokens (e.g., `--primary`, `--font-heading`).
 - These ensure the site renders with sensible defaults during SSR or before JS loads, preventing a "flash of unstyled content" (FOUC).
-- **At runtime,** the `ThemeVariablesProvider` component reads the config and sets the real values on `:root` via JS, making the site fully dynamic.
+- **At build/SSR time,** the theme config is read and all CSS variables are injected into the <head> via a <style> tag in `app/layout.tsx`, making the site fully dynamic without any client-side provider.

 ### Dual CSS Variable Pattern for Colors
 - For each theme color (primary, secondary, accent, etc.), both a hex and an RGB variable are set: